IRobot: My Real Baby

 My Real Baby was a robotic toy marketed by iRobot from 2000 and produced in partnership with the toy manufacturer Hasbro.
 It is no longer in production.
 This product, which was meant to look like a human infant, employed animatronic facial expressions and was developed from an emotionally expressive and responsive robot developed by iRobot corporation called "IT."

 ConnectR

-Connect R was made in 2010; unfortunately it did not pass pilot test, and therefore was never introduced to the public.
+ConnectR was a videoconferencing robot which was prototyped in 2010.
+It did not pass pilot tests and was not sold commercially.

 Verro

 Verro was a swimming-pool cleaning robot released in April 2007.

 Looj

-Looj was a gutter-cleaning robot released in September 2007, and based on an autonomous version created for a science fair project created by Lucas Garrow in 2004 (Garrow was a finalist in the 2004 The Discovery Channel Young Scientist Challenge (DCYSC)).
+Looj was a gutter-cleaning robot released in September 2007.
 Looj is not an autonomous robot, but rather a remote-controlled robot patterned after a toy tank with an auger mounted on the front.
 The robot fits inside most gutters to clean out debris stuck inside them, such as leaves and pine needles.
 It has long treads on its side which allow it to move inside the gutter.
 The auger dislodges and removes almost all of the debris inside the gutter by flinging it sideways into the air.
 Looj also has a detachable handle/remote that is used to carry and operate the robot.
-It was discontinued in 2017, but as of 2020 parts, supplies, and entire robot kits are still available on the aftermarket on sites like eBay.
+It was discontinued in 2017.